Why become a member?

 What are the benefits of using an NACFB broker?

 Brokers who are members of the National Association of Commercial Finance Brokers (NACFB) all adhere to an industry recognised Code of Practice, so if you use a broker with the NACFB logo, you know you'll be getting a good service.

 What is the difference between Full & Associate membership?

 The difference between the two types of membership is one of experience.
 Associate members are new to commercial broking - although they may have had years of experience in commercial finance in general by, for example, working as a corporate manager for a bank.
-It is only possible to be an Associate member for a maximum of two years.
-After this time an Associate must upgrade to full membership, or leave the Association.
-Full members have a proven track record in commercial broking.
-On joining the Association or on upgrading their membership from Associate, a Full member will undergo stringent checks (for further details on these checks please call us on 020 7489 2056).
+When a broker has been an Associate member for one year, we'll review their status with the aim of upgrading them to full membership, or if this is not possible we will seek to understand why not.
+All full members must have a proven track record in commercial broking.
+On joining the Association or on upgrading their membership from Associate, a Full member will undergo stringent checks (for further details on these checks please call us on 020 7101 0359).

 What is a Patron, and who are they?

 Patrons are lenders and funders who support the NACFB's Code of Practice.
 They work with the Association in providing products, services and support to members.
 Members can find a full list of Patrons in the Member Home area.